 The Student Conservation Association (SCA) is the largest provider of hands-on environmental conservation programs for youth and young adults.
 The SCA is teaming up with the U.S. Forest Service to confront the current climate-driven wildfire crisis the the SCA Wildland Fire Academy.

-By joining forces, both the SCA and the Forest Service want to increase the number of women and people of color entering the field while also increasing the overall amount of trained wildland firefighters and fuels staff entering the profession.
+By joining forces, the SCA and the Forest Service want to increase the number of women and people of color entering the field while also increasing the overall number of trained wildland firefighters and fuels staff entering the profession.
 Those who are Black, Alaskan Native, American Indian, Asian/Pacific Islander, Hispanic or any other racial minority are highly encouraged to apply.

 The Forest Service has been managing wildland fires on National Forests and Grasslands for more than 100 years.
-As the wildland fire management environment has changed, there are now longer fire seasons, bigger fires, extreme fire behavior and more fires closer to residential areas.
+As the wildland fire management environment has changed, there are now longer fire seasons, bigger fires, extreme fire behavior and more wildfires closer to residential areas.

-Find Your Adventure – Join The Crew.
+Find Your Adventure – Join the Crew.